Steeler (American band album)

-Steeler is the debut studio album by the American heavy metal band of the same name, released in 1983.
+Steeler is the only studio album by the American heavy metal band of the same name, released in 1983.
 It was largely recorded at Prairie Sun Studios in Cotati, California, about fifty miles north of San Francisco.
 It was the only album released by the band until a 2005 compilation album released by singer Ron Keel.
 After the album was released the band broke up.
 Guitarist Yngwie Malmsteen joined the band Alcatrazz, bassist Rik Fox would form Sin, drummer Mark Edwards signed on with Lion, while Ron Keel would spin off Steeler into Keel.

 Track listing

 All credits adapted from the original recording.